opencontainers/image-spec/serialization.md

 |-- repositories
 ```

-There are one or more directories named with the ChainID for each layer in a full image.
+There is a directory for each layer in the image.
+Each directory is named with 64 character hex name that is deterministically generated from the layer information.
+These names are not necessarily layer DiffIDs or ChainIDs.
 Each of these directories contains 3 files:

  * `VERSION` - The schema version of the `json` file